Skip to content Skip to footer

 This is your travel guide for Cork, Ireland

-1 : Blarney Castle and Blarney Stone [2 hrs]
+1 : Blarney Castle and the Blarney Stone [4 hrs]

-Explore the historic Cork City Gaol, a former prison turned museum that offers a fascinating glimpse into 19th-century prison life in Ireland.
-Take a guided tour to learn about the harsh conditions, notable inmates, and the role of the gaol in Irish history.
-Experience the chilling atmosphere of the cells and corridors.
+Explore the historic Cork City Gaol, a former prison turned museum that offers a glimpse into Ireland’s penal history.
+Take a guided tour to learn about the harsh conditions faced by prisoners in the 19th century.
+Wander through the eerie corridors and cells, experiencing a fascinating blend of history and architecture.

 Background Info